Youth Mentoring Program Planning and Design Resources

 The following resources for planning, designing, and implementing a youth mentoring program were developed by our National Mentoring Center project.
 All are free to download.
-Please contact us if you have any questions about these resources.

 Written for program administrators, board members, mentoring staff, and others interested in establishing or improving youth mentoring programs, this 110-page guidebook lays the foundation for a mentoring program's long-term success and the safety and well-being of the youth they serve.
 The guidebook identifies five critical foundations of successful youth mentoring and delivers specific guidance on how to optimize them in new and existing mentoring programs.
 Includes self-assessment questions, listings of other key resources, detailed checklists, and planning timelines.